 MSPs dipping their toes -- or whole feet -- into cloud services need to know how their existing and potential customers plan to use the cloud.
-The tasks and services that customers plan to assign to cloud computing, as well as their preferences about whether to use private,
+The tasks and services that customers plan to assign to cloud computing, as well as their preferences about whether to use private, public or hybrid cloud, all inform MSPs' decisions around the cloud.

 A fall 2013 Cloud Pulse survey of IT professionals conducted by SearchITChannel publisher TechTarget Inc. provided cloud computing statistics that shed light on these issues.
 Sixty-seven percent of about 823 survey respondents reported using cloud IT services and applications.
 The remaining 272 respondents were not using cloud services at the time of the survey.
 Of those 272 respondents, 49% (or only about 16% of all survey respondents) said they didn't have plans to implement cloud services in the foreseeable future.
 Thirteen percent said they would implement cloud services within six months, and 26% said they would do so in seven to 12 months.
 Twelve percent said they would implement cloud services within the next two years.